 |Mode of study

 You will take three exams at the end of two years and complete a piece of coursework.

-You can apply online via the APPLY NOW button and then add an additional 2 or 3 subjects to make up your academic programme.
-You can also apply for a second, alternative programme of study on the application page.
-If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email: firstname.lastname@example.org
+You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
+You can also apply for a second, alternative vocational programme of study via a separate application.
+If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email firstname.lastname@example.org

 History inspires me - I am fascinated by how we have got to where we are today through our historical roots.